 Algorithmic Authority and Why it Can’t be Trusted

-Can algorithmic tools, like Google’s PageRank, really determine or predict the authority of a blog?
-Find out why these tools aren’t necessarily better than human rankings, and why they might even be worse.
+Can algorithmic tools, like Google’s PageRank, determine the authority of a blog?
+Find out why these tools aren’t necessarily better than human rankings.
+They might even be worse.

-This post is in response to Frank Pasquale’s “Assessing Algorithmic Authority” which was in turn in response to Clay Shirky’s “A Speculative Post on the Idea of Algorithmic Authority.”
-I attempted to leave this in comment form on Frank’s post, but kept getting errors.
-So lucky you; you get to enjoy my ranting today.
+Today I’m posting in response to Frank Pasquale’s “Assessing Algorithmic Authority.”
+That, in turn, responded to Clay Shirky’s “A Speculative Post on the Idea of Algorithmic Authority.”
+I attempted to leave this as a comment on Frank’s post.
+I kept getting errors.
+So lucky you.
+You get to enjoy my ranting.

 “Now the question becomes: are these algorithmic authorities any worse than the corporate goliaths they are displacing?”

-As someone deeply embedded in the digital publishing world whose business (and whose clients’ businesses) are deeply affected by these algorithms, I would argue they are.
+I’m someone deeply embedded in the digital publishing world.
+My business, and my clients’ businesses, are affected by these algorithms.
+And I would argue they are worse.

 Measurements of Algorithmic Authority are Easily Manipulated